Questions we must ask of AIAI should remember

 Inherited Flaws Research

-LLMs structurally reproduce human cognitive limitations through training data and RLHF.
-We study the mechanism and its implications — and explore whether small-scale models trained on curated data can reduce inherited bias.
+LLMs inherit human cognitive flaws through training data and RLHF.
+We study this mechanism and explore whether small-scale models on curated data can reduce inherited bias.

 04 — SOMA